don/ITP-DeviceToDatabase/03_RelationalDatabases/sqlite.md

 ## Creating a database

-Export data some data from Postgres to create a SQLite database.
+Export some data from Postgres to create a SQLite database.

-	psql -h pg.dev2db.com -U xxx
+	psql -h pg.dev2db.com -U your-username-here
 	\c farm
+	\copy (SELECT * FROM sensor_data WHERE recorded_at > '2019-12-31') to '/tmp/sensor_data.csv' DELIMITER ',' CSV HEADER;
+	\q

+Note that we're exporting about 2 million rows so the data set is more manageable.
+If you want to export all 7 million rows you can use:

 	\copy sensor_data to '/tmp/sensor_data.csv' DELIMITER ',' CSV HEADER;
-	\q

-Create a new database
+Create a new SQLite database

 	sqlite3 farm.db